filloax/IsaacDocs/docs/Sprite.md

 ### Get·Texel () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### [KColor](KColor.md) GetTexel ( [Vector](Vector.md) SamplePos, [Vector](Vector.md) RenderPos, float AlphaThreshold, int LayerID = 0 ) {: .copyable aria-label='Functions' }
 Returns the color of the pixel of the sprite at the given sample position.
-RenderPos can be neglected and set to a null vector
+RenderPos can be neglected and set to a null vector (as in a vector with 0,0 as coordinates).
+The origin of the SamplePos is the Pivot of the sprite.

 ___
 ### Is·Event·Triggered () {: aria-label='Functions' }